 Costumes, kids and fall festivals

-Across the state, staff at CDCR institutions and divisions donned costumes for contests, passed out candy to trick-or-treaters or got into the spirit of Halloween through decorations.
+Across the state, Staff at CDCR institutions and divisions donned costumes and passed out candy to trick-or-treaters, getting into the spirit of Halloween.

 Group activities such as these help foster creativity, team-building and camaraderie.